Markusovich/LinkedIn-Easy-Apply-Bot/README.md

 pip3 install -r requirements.txt
 ```

+Create file in main directory named `config.yaml`

+Copy and paste this code into `config.yaml`
-Enter your username, password, and search settings into the `config.yaml` file
+Then enter your username, password, and search settings into the `config.yaml` file

 ```yaml
 username: # Insert your username here